HandsOn Leadership FAQ

 How will you select for the Scholarships?

-Sliding scale scholarships are determined on the information provided in the final page of our online application form.
-The form will ask you your annual household income, any expectations of income increases or decreases, or if you are supporting any dependents.
+If you indicate a need for a scholarship on our application, you will be automatically directed to our eligibility form so that we can make an assessment based on your annual household income, any expectations of income increases or decreases, or if you are supporting any dependents.
 We will grant partial scholarships on a sliding scale based on your answers.

 How often will the the HandsOn Leadership team(s) meet?